Welcome to the Wright Collective.

 Founder and Principle

-Fun Fact: Alyssa has had to handle a lot of stressful situations as a fundraiser over the last decade including a funder revoking a seven-figure gift at the last minute, sexual harassment while stewarding a male donor over the years, and having to fire and rebuild an entire board of directors in a few weeks.
-No situation seems unknown to her as a fundraiser!
+Fun Fact: Alyssa has had to handle a lot of stressful and harmful situations as a fundraiser over the last decade including a funder revoking a seven-figure gift at the last minute, sexual harassment while stewarding a male donor over the years, and having to fire and rebuild an entire board of directors in a few weeks.
+No situation seems unknown to her as a fundraiser.

 Kim has also supported philanthropic clients in researching prospective grantees and understanding many complex, timely issues across the globe because fundraising processes can be strongly impacted by the availability of resources, rendering the need to have someone that can find them, crucial.
 And Kimberly is a pro at doing just that.

 Fun Fact: Kim is the comic relief at Wright Collective.
 No matter how overwhelming work becomes, Kimberly is always there to make her team smile with her witty, hilarious, and quite sarcastic nature.